Helpers

 ignore inherited properties and should only be used with POJOs.

-values will not be copied over, although null
+Any undefined values will not be copied over, although null values are

 functions, but takes its functions in a left-to-right fashion, which is the